ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 ## Task definition:

 The task of statute retrieval aims to identify the relevant statutes (i.e., candidate document) given a short description of a legal situation (i.e., query).
-Our corpus is a set of 2,914 statutes, and out of them, there are 197 satutes that are relevant to at least one or more queries.
-Each statute (candidate document) contain a title and description.

 ## Motivation
 In countries following the Common Law system (e.g., India, UK, Canada, Australia, and many others), there are two primary sources of law